+After breakfast you are transferred back to Male by public ferry (approx. 07.30), across town, and on to Male airport where the tour ends.
+You should expect to arrive at the airport by around 10.30am.
+If you have a flight departing earlier than 1pm then we recommend taking an earlier speedboat transfer from Gulhi to the airport (at extra cost).
 If you have a late afternoon or evening flight departure and understandably do not want to spend a long time waiting at the airport, then day-use rooms are available at the Newtown Inn (price includes an airport departure transfer to meet your flight).

-Alternatively, you can take a later private speedboat transfer from Fulidhoo to the airport (at extra cost).
-There are also day package options at Hulhule Airport hotel and the Shangri La Hotel Jen to use the swimming pool, restaurant, bar etc. or an optional half day visit to Vilimale island which is 15 minutes from Male.
+Alternatively, you can take an unassisted speedboat transfer from Gulhi to the airport (at extra cost).
+There are also day package options at Hulhule Airport hotel to use the swimming pool, restaurant, bar etc. or an optional half day visit to Vilimale island which is 15 minutes from Male.
 Other snorkelling trips or other watersport activities are also available.
-Your guide and our local representatives will be happy to discuss these options with you during your tour and make any arrangements for you.

 Those travellers booking a resort extension will transfer from Male airport on to their resort via the resort's own transfer boat.
-Our local representatives will assist you with meeting this transfer though there may be a short wait depending on the resort boat's schedule.
+Our guide will assist you with meeting this transfer though there may be a short wait depending on the resort boat's schedule.